ocmod-space/ocmod-admin-filter/module/README.md

 # Admin Filter

 ## Description
-**Admin Filter** extension allows to filter and sort the product list by many parameters - by categories, manufacturers, SKU, date added.
+**Admin Filter** extension allows to filter and sort the product list by additional parameters.
 Compatible with OpenCart 3.x versions.

 ## Features